vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 Policies: Writing Policies can be important to ensure you have the correct flow and capturing the correct business requirement
  - Policies should be written as a business decision that guides an actor or system to the correct action.
  - The actor may be responsible for implementing the policy but they may not be responsible for defining the policy.
- - If good Roles are identified in the `EventStorming` stage then you should be able to identify roles that influence the business decision.
+ - If good Roles are identified in the `Event Storming` stage then you should be able to identify roles that influence the business decision.

 Thin Slices: Thin Slices can be heavily influenced by the goals of your project, but a good start might be to pick out a `golden path` and reduce it to the least set of events required to achieve the final outcome.